How To Get Teenagers Talking in Meaningful Ways: 5 Practical Tips

 2. Don’t ask dull questions.

-A question like this gives you insight into what subjects they like, what kind of adults they respect, plus it provides them with a fun element—picturing a world where they choose classes and ditch others!
+A question like that gives you insights.
+It reveals what subjects the student likes and what kind of adults they respect.
+Plus, the question provides a fun element.
+The teen can picture a world where they choose classes and ditch others!

-But unexpected questions don’t always come easy… that’s why you always need to…
+But unexpected questions don’t always come easy.
+So that’s why you always need to…

-Parents, don’t wait until you’re sitting at the dinner table to try to think of something to say.
-Youth workers, don’t walk up to a teenager and say the first thing on your mind.
+Don’t try to think of something on the fly.
+Plan ahead.
+Parents: Don’t wait until you’re sitting at the dinner table to think of something to say.
+Youth workers: Don’t walk up to a teenager and say the first thing on your mind.
 Think ahead.
 Use some resources if you have to.
 Which brings me to my next tip…

 Continue Reading...